electronstudio/jaylib/README.md

+# New!

+Take a look at [Jaylib-FFM](https://github.com/electronstudio/jaylib-ffm) a Java FFM Raylib binding.

 # Jaylib - JNI bindings for [Raylib](https://github.com/raysan5/raylib/) 5.0 + RLGL + Raymath + Physac + RayGui

-JNI is the fastest kind of native binding for Java, but is difficult to write.
+JNI is the fastest kind of native binding for Java 8+, but is difficult to write.
 Therefore we are using [JavaCPP](https://github.com/bytedeco/javacpp) to automatically generate the bindings.
 The results are not quite as Java-like as you would get from a hand-written binding, but they are not bad, and should be easy to keep up to date